 A prototype of our blimp has been created to show and confirm how the engineered design performs.
 A prototype enables the concept to be validated, errors in the design can be more easily identified, and changes can still be made prior to major investments.
-The list below provides a brief overview of overview of tests how will it be tested The structure performance strength test.
-To see what forces the product can withstand.
-With the use of a 3D program.
-The reaction of the control system test. test if the system works as been programmed Acceleration of the blimp.
-Are the motors giving the right power to control the blimp properly.
-Landing and descending The blimp must be able to land and descend by its own.
-Timing to start up the system.
-The user can get the system running within an hour.
-Water resistance test.
-The components in the gondola get a extrem weather test, with the help of an simulation.

-Table 3: caption
+On the basis of the contest table, the product's first version is tested.
+The list below provides a brief overview of the test; chapter 7 contains further information.
+Tests according to the table of contests:

+- The structure performance strength test with the help of a 3d program.

+- The reaction of the control system test.

+- Acceleration test.

+- Landing and descending test.

+- Timing to start up the system.

+- Water resistance test.